Designing a Smarter Exception Resolution System

 explorations

-Brainstorming designs and ideas
+Brainstorming designs and ideas, iterations

 Defining the UI of the application